and1hof/and1hof.github.io/_posts/2022-12-07-trusted-types-xss.md

 The policies defined by the user as we saw above, determine what type of transformations occur against the values stored in these interfaces.

-Upon loading an HTML page with Trusted Types enabled, the browser will cross-reference it's list of XSS sinks and replace them with the best match of the three aforementioned interfaces.
+Upon loading an HTML page with Trusted Types enabled, the browser will cross-reference its list of XSS sinks and replace them with the best match of the three aforementioned interfaces.

-For example, according to the spec `element.innerHTML` takes an input of type `string` denoted by the name `htmlString` which is than parsed into HTML nodes.
+For example, according to the spec `element.innerHTML` takes an input of type `string` denoted by the name `htmlString` which is then parsed into HTML nodes.
 When Trusted Types is enabled, `element.innerHTML` now takes an input of type `TrustedHTML` (a _trusted type_) which performs transformation as defined in a _policy_ prior to insertion.

 This is all documented in the official spec, despite being quite a bore to read: